Cristhan11/Parental_Wifi/docs/NODOGSPLASH_REDIRECT_FIX.md

 The fix changes the approach from using `BlockList` (which blocks) to using `ndsctl` to manage authentication state (which redirects).
 This is the correct way to use NoDogSplash for captive portal redirects.

 **Key Points:**
-- ✅ Use `ndsctl deauthenticate` to redirect devices
+- ✅ Use `ndsctl deauth` to redirect devices (put in Preauthenticated state)
-- ✅ Use `ndsctl authenticate` to allow devices through
+- ✅ Use `ndsctl auth` to allow devices through (put in Authenticated state)
 - ✅ Ensure `RedirectURL` is configured in `nodogsplash.conf`
 - ✅ Remove any `BlockList` entries
 - ✅ Devices must be in NoDogSplash client list (connected to WiFi)
+- ✅ **Firewall rule must allow port 80 to gateway IP for Preauthenticated users** (prevents redirect loop)